Daniele Polencic

 If your database is deployed in Kubernetes using a Service, you might experience the same issues as the previous example.

-There's one replica in your database that is utilised more than the others.
+One replica in your database is utilized more than the others.

 Kube-proxy and Kubernetes don't help to balance persistent connections.